muggy8/improbable/from-me-to-me/ov0N9MnO.md

 But what pushes me forwards?

-What is it that keeps me clining on to life?
+What is it that keeps me clinging on to life?

 As if noticing my inner troubles, Phanna swung his arm over my shoulders.